Brandon-Alvarez-03/NY-Goose-Tracker-API/README.md

 - Latitude and Longitude Coordinates
   - "lat": "41.179238"
   - "lng": "-73.894701"
-- Boolean Value indication whether the observation location is on private property
+- Boolean Value indicating whether the observation location is on private property
   - I.g. "privateLocation": "false"

 Data often needs to be created, read, updated, and deleted accordingly to meet varying needs. (referred to as CRUD)